-A gymnastics wardrobe malfunction is when a gymnast’s outfit doesn’t stay in place as it should.
-This could mean their leotard slips, rips, or shows more skin than they meant during a routine.
-It happens because flips, twists, and fast moves can pull or stretch the fabric in unexpected ways.
+A gymnastics wardrobe malfunction is when a gymnast’s outfit does not stay in place as it should.
+This could mean a leotard slips, rips, rides up, or shows more skin than intended during a routine.

 Examples of gymnastics wardrobe malfunctions include:

-• Undergarments showing or the leotard becoming see-through under bright lights
+- The leotard becoming see-through under bright lights.

 In gymnastics, wardrobe malfunctions don’t automatically lead to deductions, but they can affect a gymnast’s score depending on how the situation unfolds.